Overview

 Figure 8: Energy consumption per capita by end-use in households (except space heating)

 Source: ODYSSEEThe transposition of the Energy Performance of Buildings Directive has been completed.
 In October 2023, Parliament adopted a new Law on Energy Performance of Buildings intended to transpose Directive 2018/844.
 In September 2024, Moldova adopted new regulations on energy performance certification of building and building units, as well as qualifications and registering of experts for certification and inspection of heating systems, ventilation and air conditioning.
-The programme for the implementation of the obligation to ren ovate central government buildings 2024–2026 was adopted in March 2024, followed by the adoption of Financing Programme for Energy Efficiency in Residential Sector in April 2024.
-How ever, a long-term building renovation strategy and a plan for nearly-zero energy buildings were not yet adopted.
+The program for the implementation of the obligation to renovate central government buildings 2024–2026 was adopted in March 2024, followed by the adoption of Financing Program for Energy Efficiency in Residential Sector in April 2024.

 Table 2: Sample of policies and measures implemented in the building sector